This Fourth of July cheesecake cake is a festive summer dessert, and is easier to make than you’d think!

 - 1/4 teaspoon salt

-- Add red food coloring to half of the batter and mix to combine; continue adding food coloring until you reach the color you desire.
+Add red food coloring and the cocoa powder to half of the batter and mix to combine; continue adding food coloring until you reach the color you desire.
 Pour into one of the prepared pans and smooth the top with a rubber spatula.
-Repeat with the blue food coloring and remaining cake pan.
+Repeat with the blue food coloring (don't add cocoa powder to this layer).

 Cheesecake layer adapted from The Baker’s Manual